PiXeL16/chrismakes/src/content/posts/storage_unit.md

 draft: false
 ---

-As I tackled my first DIY project in Germany, I encountered a new set of challenges.
+As this was my first DIY project in Germany, I encountered a new set of challenges.
 The goal was simple - create a storage unit to house our cluttered spaces with sensitive equipment like workout gear, tools, and camera equipment.
 But the reality turned out to be anything but straightforward.

 I had to get resourceful - figuring out delivery logistics, sourcing the right materials, and making do with what was available.
-This experience taught me valuable lessons about DIY design in a foreign country.
+This experience taught some good lessons about DIY design in a foreign country.

 ![Storage Unit](/images/posts/storage-unit/storage_unit_3.webp)